MyAlexro/ImageConverter/README.md

 # ImageConverter <img src="https://github.com/MyAlexro/ImageConverter/blob/master/ImageConverter/Resources/ImageConverterWindowIcon.png" alt="Imageconverter logo" width="50px">
 A very customizable program to convert images to different image formats: jpeg, jpg, png, ico, bmp, gif

-# Incoming features
+## Incoming features
-- [x] Convert multiple images at once
+- [] Option to resize images when converting them to another format
-- [x] Convert multiple images to a gif
+- [] Option to replace the transparency of PNG images when converting them to a GIF
-- More options(where to save images etc.)
+- [] Add more colors for the replacement of the transparency of a PNG image

-# Minimum requirements:
+## Minimum PC requirements:
 - 250MB of ram
-- 400Kb of free disk space
+- ~400Kb of free disk space
 - .NET framework 4.6 or higher